Elevated risks of driving during the winter season

 - 23% of irregular delays on U.S. highways are due to snow, ice and fog

 - Mile for mile driven, there are 18% more accidents in the winter than the summer

 - The rate of fatal accidents actually declines in the winter by 8% from its peak in summer due to speeds being lower due to road conditions

-Fleet managers must remain keenly aware of these elevated risk factors: a blend of dark streets, icy roads, distracted driving from phone calls and other on-road events.
-Now is the time to remind drivers that each of them is, in effect, a fleet risk manager and each driver must adjust their driving behavior in light of the season’s hazards.
+Fleet managers must remain keenly aware of dark streets, icy roads, distracted driving from phone calls and other on-road events.
+Now is the time to remind drivers that each of them is a risk.
+Fleet managers should encourage each driver to adjust their driving behavior in light of the season’s hazards.

-Geotab’s state-of-the-art GO device is able to help drivers be more cognizant when it comes to their driving habits by providing in-vehicle audible alerts when their driving becomes risky.
-For instance, if the brake is hit too hard or if the driver accelerates too fast, the driver will hear beeping that alerts them of their risky driving behavior and they can self-correct.
-With the customizable rules within the software, a company can align their safety policies with the system to ensure the fleet vehicles are driven appropriately.
+In addition, the adoption of a telematics device to help monitor driver behaviour and provide real-time information on road conditions.
+Geotab’s GO device is able to help drivers be more cognizant when it comes to their driving habits by providing in-vehicle audible alerts when their driving becomes risky.
+With customizable software rules, a company can align their safety policies with the system to ensure the fleet vehicles are driven appropriately.

-Click here for more information on how telematics technology can help improve your on-road safety during the snowy season
+Read more about how telematics technology can help improve on-road safety during the snowy season.

 If you liked this post, let us know!

 Geotab's blog posts are intended to provide information and encourage discussion on topics of interest to the telematics community at large.
 Geotab is not providing technical, professional or legal advice through these blog posts.
 While every effort has been made to ensure the information in this blog post is timely and accurate, errors and omissions may occur, and the information presented here may become out-of-date with the passage of time.